genomewalker/aMGSIM/README.md

 - **ancient-genomes**: Estimate coverage, depth and other properties for each genome in each synthetic community
 - **ancient-reads**: Simulate ancient reads for each taxon in each synthetic community
 - **protein-analysis**: Tracking damage to the codon positions of each simulated read.
+- **add-duplicates**: Add duplicates to the fastq files using the models from Rochette et al. 2022

 You can access the list of commands by: